hubertus65/www.modelbased.cloud/content/tools/index.md

 # Tools

 Model Based Innovation LLC has experience with most tools supporting the standards developed by the [Modelica Association](https://www.modelica.org).
 We are currently in the process of setting up reseller relationships with several tool and library vendors from the EU to resell their tools in the Americas.
+We are focusing on [Modelica](/tools/modelica), [FMI](/tools/fmi), and [SSP](SSP).
 Please contact us with any inquiries and stay tuned!

 {{<rawhtml>}}
 <table>